-How to Grow Potatoes in a Small Garden
+How to Grow Potatoes in Small Garden Containers

 There are three distinct times to plant out your seed potatoes.
 I have outlined each one below.